We open new COVID beds and they take care: Health 🎦

 Seriously ill patients are increasing, to date they have 256 hospitalized in 26 public health centers.
 Of the total number of patients, 58 are intubated by dangerous picture of COVID-19.

 Hospital occupancy amounted to 58%.
-The remarkable thing is that hospitals are opening more beds to receive patients with COVID-19 but saturation is still growing, because at the rate that they enable another, a new patient arrives with serious problems due to the disease.
+The remarkable thing is that hospitals are opening more beds to receive patients with COVID-19 but even so saturation is growing, because at the rate that they enable another, a new patient with serious problems due to the disease arrives.

 The state has its second worst peak of illnesses at the moment, only surpassed by the great wave of November 2020 that saturated hospitals.